Top 10 Questions to Ask Sell-Side Analysts

 - Do you use price targets for the companies you follow?
 Similarly, do you have ratings on the stock that you cover?

 Not every firm uses price targets and ratings, and it’s best to know in advance if this is part of the research process for all of the analysts you decide to partner with.
 The nomenclature of “buy,” “hold,” and “sell” differ at every firm.
 Find out the nomenclature and learn how they use price targets.Also pay attention to the breakdown of current stock recommendations.
 The large majority of analysts will have more “buy” recommendations than “sell,” but it never hurts to see how and why each analyst uses his or her sell recommendations.

 - How and when do you communicate with your firm’s investment bankers?

 Some analysts say they never communicate with investment bankers — or only in the presence of lawyers — especially those who are part of the global analyst research settlement of 2003.
-It’s helpful to know what relationship analysts have with their bankers, how often they talk, and their process for interacting.
+It’s helpful to know what relationship a sell side analyst has with their bankers, how often they talk, and their process for interacting.
 So ask this up front.

 Use the time now — before your company goes public — to make careful choices about your sell side analysts and investment bank.
 For more expert advice across the entire process of going public, download our eBook, “Westwicke Insider’s Guide to Going Public.”